 Often described as an emerging application of point-of-care ultrasonography, the use of transcranial Doppler (TCD) sonography has been utilized for the diagnosis of intracranial vessel occlusion, as well as the differentiation between ischemic and hemorrhagic stroke 14.

-In the context of a CT negative for intracerebral hemorrhage and a clinically suspicious patient presentation, diagnostic criteria for occlusion of an insonated vessel are as follows 12;
+In the context of a CT negative for intracerebral hemorrhage and a clinically suspicious patient presentation, diagnostic criteria for occlusion of an isolated vessel are as follows 12;

 - complete absence of color flow Doppler signals